zbucinca/zbucinca.github.io/_pages/about.md

 My research has been supported by an [IBM PhD Fellowship](https://research.ibm.com/university/awards/fellowships-awardees.html) and a [Siebel Scholarship](https://www.businesswire.com/news/home/20240920559594/en/Siebel-Scholars-Foundation-Announces-Class-of-2025).

-Prior to joining the [Intelligent Interactive Systems](https://iis.seas.harvard.edu/) group at Harvard as a PhD student, I obtained a master's degree in Computer Science from [Koc University](https://www.ku.edu.tr/en/) in Istanbul, Turkey and a bachelor's degree in Computer Engineering from [Izmir Institute of Technology](https://en.iyte.edu.tr/).
+Prior to joining the [Intelligent Interactive Systems](https://iis.seas.harvard.edu/) group at Harvard as a PhD student, I obtained a master's degree in Computer Science from [Koc University](https://www.ku.edu.tr/en/) in Istanbul, Turkey, and a bachelor's degree in Computer Engineering from [Izmir Institute of Technology](https://en.iyte.edu.tr/) in Izmir, Turkey.

 I was born and raised in the capital city of a small country in southeastern Europe - Prishtina, Kosovo.